computationalmystic/sengfs19-group12/test/README.md

 In this folder is a list of the different protocols one should go through to use/test our site.
 The different written protocols are listed and linked below.

-### Open Project
+ - Open Project
-  -On Browser with Link
+    - On Browser with Link
-  -On Local Machine with Terminal
+    - On Local Machine with Terminal
   https://github.com/computationalmystic/sengfs19-group12/blob/master/test/Open%20Project.md

 ### After the project is launched, menu should display the navigation choices, the use of which are described in their respective protocols.